 I work with each person as an individual, in the moment.
 All of you is welcome.
 Within this allowing space we look at whatever is up for you, whether a spiritual experience or a feeling of deficiency or a tender emotion or strong defendedness.
-When we allow, we find the ways your soul is coming forward and open.
+When we allow, true nature can come forward and unfold.
 And I will help you to vigorously defend against the inner critic, which is the enemy of transformation.
-I use breath work (Ridhwan Diasomatics) in almost all private sessions and draw on my experience from twenty-some years as a bodyworker to guide students in sensing and embodied transformation.
+I use breath work (Ridhwan Diasomatics) in almost all private sessions and draw on my experience from more than twenty-five years as a bodyworker to guide students in sensing and embodied transformation.
 I view the body as a 'portal' for consciousness and transformation and believe that embodiment is instrumental to realization and actualization.
-I do sessions in person (Washington state) and also by Skype.
-I can work with students in Japan by Skype and also occasionally in person.
-I have lived, traveled, and worked in a variety of environments that has allowed me to experience many cultures and ways of living and to meet people from all walks of life.
-I was raised in the US Midwest, but spent fifteen years in Japan and ten in Hawaii before settling in Seattle.
-My professional background ranged from eight years in a corporate environment to decades as an editor and as a bodyworker.
-This range of experience has enriched my appreciation for humanity's diversity and fluidity.
-I can find commonality and ease with people of most backgrounds and cultures, and have a particular love and soul affinity for Japan.
+I do sessions in person (Seattle, Portland, Tokyo) and also by Zoom.
+I am part of the teaching teams for Cascadia 4 and Hawai'i Diamond Approach 4.

-I also post on Twitter as @DA_Inner_Work
+I post on Twitter as @DA_Inner_Work